How to Set Up Ingress On Kubernetes Using Nginx Controller

 http://demo2.apps.example.com/api/v2

-For demo purposes, we have mapped a wildcard DNS to the LoadBalancer IP.
-Based on your DNS provider, you can do this setting.
+For demo purposes, I have mapped a wildcard DNS to the LoadBalancer IP.
+Based on your DNS provider, you can add the DNS record.

-For testing purposes, we will deploy a demo application and add a ClusterIp service to it.
+For testing ingress, we will deploy a demo application and add a ClusterIp service to it.
+This application will be accessible only within the cluster without ingress.

 kubectl create namespace dev